 7. A manufacturer, an importer, a factory branch or a distributor licensed by the department of transportation.

 8. An insurer under the jurisdiction of the department of insurance and financial institutions.

 9. An owner or a registrant of a fleet of one hundred or more vehicles.

 11. A tribal government.

 12. An employer or association that has at least five hundred employees or members.

-F. A towing company employee who conducts a level one motor vehicle inspection described in section 28-2011 and who applies for authorization pursuant to this article shall submit with the application a bond in a form to be approved by the director and in an amount not to exceed twenty-five thousand dollars.
+F. A towing company employee who conducts a level one motor vehicle inspection described in section 28-2011 and who applies for authorization pursuant to this article shall submit with the application a bond in a form to be approved by the director and in an amount of not more than $25,000.
 The bond issued pursuant to this subsection covers every location in which the towing company is located.